robertjk/intermediate-react/README.md

 - `react-server-components-no-framework`: Basic example of React Server Components (RSC) without a framework
 - `react-server-components-nextjs`: Basic example of React Server Components (RSC) with Next.js
+- `performance`: How to solve performance problems in React